mpruvot/commit_crafter/README.md

 ![ezgif-4-30ae1a8a0a](https://github.com/mpruvot/CommitCrafter/assets/132161864/ced77a15-5f3b-4e31-9011-26fcbcdfc0ad)

-# CommitCrafter
+# commit_crafter

-**CommitCrafter** is an AI-powered tool designed to enhance Git workflows by generating descriptive commit messages based on changes made within the repository.
+**commit_crafter** is an AI-powered tool designed to enhance Git workflows by generating descriptive commit messages based on changes made within the repository.
 Using either OpenAI's GPT or Anthropic's Claude APIs, it provides a seamless way to create meaningful commit messages that accurately reflect the content of your updates.

 ## What's New in 0.2.0 🎉